 A younger woman talking on a cell phone is smiling and gesturing with her free hand, which is sendings hearts, stars, and smiley faces floating across a split screen and toward an older woman.
 She is on a telephone and is laughing.

-“If you don’t laugh, you’re going to cry your eyes out,” said the late Beth Caldwell, a 38-year-old metastatic breast cancer patient blogger from Seattle, “it just makes things less awful.”1
+“If you don’t laugh, you’re going to cry your eyes out,” said the late Beth Caldwell, a 38-year-old metastatic breast cancer patient blogger from Seattle.
+“It just makes things less awful.”1

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Humor is always central to many people's experience as a breast cancer patient, so I asked my fellow bloggers in a breastcancer.org forum, "do you think this is a thing for you?
+Humor is often central to many people's experiences.
+I asked my fellow bloggers in a breastcancer.org forum, "do you think this is a thing for you?
 And does anyone have any examples of how humor has helped them at any stage, even where humor has been used inappropriately?"
-The latter are often both ironic and funny in themselves.

 MoochiPie wrote, "I have always been drawn to dark/black humor and gallows humor.
 It's a wonderful coping mechanism.
 I kept my family and friends up-to-date with cheery emails: Post-surgery, I have experienced an otherwise indescribable sense of relief knowing that Lil' Milk Dud was kicked to the curb."
 I had gone to her to start the process for a medical marijuana card.
 She evidently thought I had booked a "Reefer Madness Lecture".